 Keep this medicine out of the reach of children.
 Certain eye medications can cause serious medical problems in a young child who accidentally sucks on or swallows medicine from the eye dropper.

-Clear Eyes ACR (naphazoline and zinc ophthalmic) side effects
+Clear Eyes ACR side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using naphazoline and zinc ophthalmic and call your doctor at once if you have:
+The medicine may cause serious side effects.
+Stop using the medicine and call your doctor at once if you have:

 ongoing or worsening eye redness;

-changes in your vision;
+changes in your vision.

-Common side effects may include:
+Common side effects of Clear Eyes ACR may include:

 mild burning or stinging of the eye;

-blurred vision, watery eyes; or
+blurred vision; or